geissdoerfer/shepherd/docs/user/virtcap.rst

    :name: fig:vcap-drop
    :width: 95.0%
-   :alt: Scope image of storage capacitor voltage (in blue) and output voltage (in yellow) from a solar-powered bq25570 converter with a 94 storage capacitor, 22 output capacitor and 1 kΩ load.
+   :alt: Scope image of storage capacitor voltage (in blue) and output
+        voltage (in yellow) from a solar-powered bq25570 converter with a 94 storage capacitor, 22 output capacitor and 1 kΩ load.
 While the output is off, the capacitor voltage charges until it reaches its upper threshold voltage.
 When the output voltage turns on, the capacitor voltage drops 0.1 V.

-   Scope image of storage capacitor voltage (in blue) and output voltage (in yellow) from a solar-powered bq25570 converter with a 94 storage capacitor, 22 output capacitor and 1 kΩ load.
+   Scope image of storage capacitor voltage (in blue) and output voltage (in yellow) from a solar-powered bq25570 converter with a 94 storage capacitor, 22 uF output capacitor and 1 kΩ load.
 While the output is off, the capacitor voltage charges until it reaches its upper threshold voltage.
 When the output voltage turns on, the capacitor voltage drops 0.1 V.